chicklightning/the_light_mod/src/main/resources/README.txt

 Changelog
 =========
-v0.7.2 Quartz Helmets and Chestplates now require Blaze Powder in their recipes to make them less easy to make | Quartz Helmet and Chestplate item textures and armor textures have been updated to match the recipe. v0.7.1 Recipes for Quartz Helm and Boots now work anywhere on the Crafting Grid. v0.7.0 Added a Dark Altar with appropriate textures and recipes | Dark Altar grants Lesser Curse buffs and has a chance of dropping a Lesser Curse | Light Altar now renders top properly.
+v0.7.3 Greater/Lesser Blessings and Curses now have a possibility of being generated in Stronghold Library chests, Stronghold Corridor chests, and in Bonus Chests (if activated). v0.7.2 Quartz Helmets and Chestplates now require Blaze Powder in their recipes to make them less easy to make | Quartz Helmet and Chestplate item textures and armor textures have been updated to match the recipe. v0.7.1 Recipes for Quartz Helm and Boots now work anywhere on the Crafting Grid. v0.7.0 Added a Dark Altar with appropriate textures and recipes | Dark Altar grants Lesser Curse buffs and has a chance of dropping a Lesser Curse | Light Altar now renders top properly.